dewittethomas/portfolio-web-advanced/README.md

 - [x] Form Validation
 - [x] Using Template Literals

 ### Bitcoin Price

 The "Bitcoin Price" page fetches and displays the current price of Bitcoin in Euros (EUR).

 When the page loads, it sends a request to the CoinDesk API to get the latest Bitcoin price.
 The fetched data is then parsed and displayed on the page.
-The implementation includes error handling to manage any issues that may arise during the data fetching process.
+The implementation includes error handling to manage any issues that may arise during the data fetching process, using consumer methods.

 This feature demonstrates:

 - [x] Consumer Methods
 - [x] Using a Constant
 - [x] Using Template Literals
+- [x] Fetching Data

 ### Calculator

-The "Calculator" page allows users to input three numbers and quickly calculate their sum.
+The "Calculator" page allows users to input three numbers and quickly calculate their sum, using the Spread & Rest Operator.
 Upon entering the numbers and clicking the "Add up" button, the script processes the input and displays the result.

 This feature demonstrates:

 - [x] Spread & Rest Operator
 - [x] Arrow Function

+### Random User Generator

+The "Random User Generator" page fetches and displays random user profiles (from an API), which include details such as names, emails, and more.
+This feature allows you to generate diverse user data with a single click, providing lifelike personas for testing or placeholder content.

+This feature demonstrates:

+- [x] Promise
+- [x] Destructuring
+- [x] Fetching Data

+### Leap Year

+The "Leap Year" page allows users to input a year and determine if it is a leap year.
+Upon entering the year and clicking the "Verify" button, the script processes the input with a callback function that checks the leap year criteria and displays the result.

+This feature demonstrates:

+- [x] Callback Function
+- [x] Using Template Literals